kmamal/node-sdl/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 SDL bindings for Node.js.
-Provides window management, input events (keyboard, mouse, joystick, and controller), audio playback/recording, and clipboard manipulation.
+Provides window management, input events (keyboard, mouse, joystick, controller), audio playback and recording, and clipboard manipulation.
 You can use it together with [@kmamal/gl](https://github.com/kmamal/headless-gl#readme) to get native WebGL drawing without having to use a browser.

 It should work on Linux, Mac, and Windows.
-Prebuilt binaries are available for x64 architectures, as well as arm-based Macs.
+Prebuilt binaries are available for x64 architectures, and arm-based Macs.

 ## Installation